shish/shimmie2-examples/README.md

 * http://localhost:4030 - varnish (caching proxy in front of nginx)
 * http://localhost:4040 - apache + mod\_php
 * http://localhost:4041/gallery - apache + mod\_php with subdir
+* Also a Tor hidden service - you'll need to look at `./tor/hostname` to figure out the hostname because it is uniquely generated each time.
+The Tor Proxy will be listening on port 4031

 ## Testing